Condo vote stirs passions over San Francisco's haves and have-nots

 | SAN FRANCISCO

-SAN FRANCISCO The proponents of the 8 Washington condominium project envisioned 134 luxury units rising from San Francisco's waterfront — a gleaming symbol of a local economy in roaring good health.
+SAN FRANCISCO The plans for the 8 Washington condominium project show 134 luxury units rising from San Francisco's famed waterfront — a gleaming testament to a local economy in roaring good health.

-San Francisco voters on Tuesday struck down 8 Washington, settling a bitter, two-year political tussle that has been framed, accurately or not, as a proxy fight between the growing camps of the haves versus the have-nots.
+San Francisco voters on Tuesday will decide whether to proceed with 8 Washington, the focus of a bitter, two-year-long political tussle that has been framed, accurately or not, as a proxy fight between the growing camps of the haves versus the have-nots.

-Although several city agencies and elected officials blessed the project, a coalition of neighborhood residents, low-income tenant activists and rival developers rallied voters to defeat a pair of ballot initiatives that would have granted a critical waiver on height limits for waterfront development.
+Although several city agencies and elected officials have given their blessings to the project, a coalition of neighborhood residents, low-income tenant activists and rival developers are hoping to strike it down by defeating a pair of ballot initiatives that would grant a critical waiver on height limits for waterfront development.

-More than 60 percent of voters opposed the two measures, effectively killing 8 Washington and sending a chill over the city's red-hot pace of development.
+A no vote would effectively kill 8 Washington, and also send a chill over the city's red-hot pace of development.

-"This project is for the super wealthy, for when Twitter goes public and we have an instant number of millionaires who have cash to go drop on a $5 million place," said Art Agnos, the former mayor, in an interview before the poll results.
+"This project is for the super wealthy, for when Twitter goes public and we have an instant number of millionaires who have cash to go drop on a $5 million place," said Art Agnos, the former mayor who has held dozens of neighborhood meetings across the city.

-Both sides have linked the vote's outcome to other projects proposed for the waterfront, notably an arena for the National Basketball Association's Golden State Warriors team that Mayor Ed Lee has vowed to make the centerpiece of his legacy.
+Both sides of the issue have linked the outcome of the vote to other projects proposed for the waterfront, most notably an arena for the National Basketball Association's Golden State Warriors team that Mayor Ed Lee has vowed to make the centerpiece of his legacy.

-While development battles have long been a civic bloodsport in San Francisco, a compact city with a preservationist current, the fight over 8 Washington has touched a nerve in the midst of a tech industry boom that has been blamed for ushering well-paid newcomers and the highest housing prices in the United States.
+While development battles have long been a civic bloodsport in San Francisco, a compact city with a strong preservationist current, the fight over 8 Washington has touched a nerve in the midst of a tech industry boom that has been blamed for ushering in a wave of well-paid newcomers and the highest housing prices in the United States.

 PROTESTS PLANNED AT TWITTER

-While 8 Washington was undoubtedly marketed to the rich — the most desirable units, with views of the Bay, were slated for $10 million — its supporters said there were flaws in the argument that a new project could make San Francisco pricier.
+While 8 Washington will undoubtedly cater to the rich — the most desirable units, with sumptuous views of the Bay, will command $10 million — its supporters say there is a flaw in the argument that a new housing project could make San Francisco even pricier.

-"Growth causes development; development doesn't cause growth," said Jim Chappell, the former longtime director of SPUR, a nonprofit organization promoting urban development.

-Aside from the living units, the developers proposed building a small public park on a 3.2-acre stretch now occupied by a parking lot and private athletic club.
-The developers also hoped to add retail space to enliven what has been a relatively dormant area compared to the nearby Ferry Building and Fisherman's Wharf.
+Aside from the living units, the development will include a small park open to the public on a 3.2-acre stretch that is now occupied by a parking lot and private athletic club.
+The developers also hope to add retail space to enliven what has been a relatively dormant area compared to the Ferry Building to the south and Fisherman's Wharf, which is also nearby.

-Many 8 Washington backers argued that the project's most strident opponents included homeowners in North Beach and Telegraph Hill - two upper-class neighborhoods - who feared their views would be blocked.

 AFFORDABLE HOUSING FUND

-As part of a deal with the city, the developer Simon Snellgrove had promised to put $11 million into an affordable housing fund, while the city controller estimated a $350 million tax windfall if the project was completed.
+As part of a deal with the city, the developer Simon Snellgrove has promised to put $11 million into an affordable housing fund, while the city controller estimated a $350 million tax windfall if the project is completed.

 In mid-2012, Snellgrove won the San Francisco Board of Supervisors' final approval for the project, but its opponents immediately moved to nix it by a direct popular vote.